openvinotoolkit/openvino/docs/IE_DG/supported_plugins/AUTO.md

 From the application point of view, this is just another device that handles all accelerators in full system.

 With the 2021.4 release, Auto-device setup is done in three major steps:
-* Step 1: Configure each device as usual (for example, via the conventional <code>SetConfig</code> method)
+1. Step 1: Configure each device as usual (for example, via the conventional <code>SetConfig</code> method)
-* Step 2: Load a network to the Auto-device plugin.
+2. Step 2: Load a network to the Auto-device plugin.
 This is the only change needed in your application
-* Step 3: Just like with any other executable network (resulted from <code>LoadNetwork</code>), create as many requests as needed to saturate the devices.
+3. Step 3: Just like with any other executable network (resulted from <code>LoadNetwork</code>), create as many requests as needed to saturate the devices.
 These steps are covered below in detail.

 ## Defining and Configuring the Auto-Device Plugin
-Following the OpenVINO notions of “devices”, the Auto-device has “AUTO” name.
+Following the OpenVINO notions of "devices", the Auto-device has "AUTO" name.
 The only configuration option for Auto-device is a limited device list:

 | Parameter name     | Parameter values      | Default            |             Description                                                      |
 | :---               | :---                  | :---               |:-----------------------------------------------------------------------------|